-The six ARMD strategic thrusts are described further in the ARMD Strategic Implementation Plan [Ref.
+The six ARMD strategic thrusts are described further in the ARMD Strategic Implementation Plan 2023 [Ref.
 1].
-Research objectives for the strategic thrusts are provided in terms of community-based outcomes for three time periods: near-term (2015-2025), mid-term (2025-2035), and far-term (beyond 2035).
+Please note ARMD's Strategic Implementation Plan has been updated since the last ULI solicitation (NNH23ZEA001N-ULI).
+Even though the names of some Strategic Thrusts have not changed, the content has changed.
+Proposers are encouraged to read this new plan to ensure conformance of their proposals to the updated Strategic Thrusts and their Outcomes.
+Research objectives for the strategic thrusts are provided in terms of community-based outcomes for three time periods: near-term (2020-2035), mid-term (2035-2045), and far-term (beyond 2045).
 These outcomes represent NASA's view of expected aviation community advancements within each strategic thrust.
 Achieving the outcomes will rely on research contributions from NASA and others in the aviation community, as well as the implementation of technologies and procedures onboard aircraft and ground-systems and throughout the National Airspace System.

-In the two previous ULI solicitations (NNH21ZEA001N-ULI and NNH20ZEA001N-ULI), the UI project created a topic 7 addressing Zero-Emissions Aviation to focus new proposals in this area.
-Now that most proposers are aware of this topic and the project's continued interest in Zero-Emissions Aviation, proposals addressing this topic are to be submitted under Strategic Thrust 3.
-Zero-Emissions Aviation proposals, being submitted under strategic thrust 3, can be on any technology that provides a pathway to the eventual adoption of aircraft that do no environmental harm in all its modes of operations.
+Zero-Emissions Aviation proposals should be submitted under strategic thrust 3 and can be on any technology that provides a pathway to the eventual adoption of aircraft that do no environmental harm in all its modes of operations.